ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

   else (failwith "Unknown entrypoint" : operation list * int)
 ```

 However, we can do better.
 As we discussed, LIGO has a much richer type system than Solidity does.
 We can encode the entrypoint directly in the parameter type.
-For our counter contract, we can say, e.g., that the parameter is _either_ Increment or Decrement, and implement the dispatching logic using `match`:
+For our counter contract, we can say, e.g., that the parameter is _either_ `Increment` or `Decrement`, and implement the dispatching logic using `match`:

 ```
 type parameter = Increment | Decrement